 Lunch will be provided

 With Keith Kerr, Penelope Bradbury, James Yang, and Corey Langer

-Click here to hear the expert’s summarise the take home messages from the symposium
+Click here to watch the expert’s summarise take home messages from the symposium

 13:00 Welcome and introduction